 Taxes in Pennsylvania: State Tax Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on taxes in pennsylvania: state tax guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Pennsylvania has one of the lowest flat income tax rates in the nation, but its local income tax system, above-average property taxes, and one of only six state inheritance taxes create a more complex picture than the headline rate suggests.